pytact/office-world-be/cursor/guidelines/Feature8/F8_db_spec.md

 - Task owner is set to authenticated user (immutable)
 - Initial task status must be TODO
 - Task assignments are created via TaskAssignment records
-- Task status changes update status field (owner only)
+- Task status changes update status field (owner or editor)
 - Task deletion sets is_deleted = true and cascades to task assignments
 - Company deletion cascades to all company tasks and assignments